o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli/creating-on-windows.md

 * Met all hardware and software requirements listed in [O3DE System Requirements](/docs/welcome-guide/requirements).

 ## Create a new O3DE project

-You can create project directories either in the same directory as the O3DE root directory or outside of this directory.
-This documentation refers to the latter as "external projects".

-This tutorial uses the following project name and directories in the examples.
-(Depending on how you set up O3DE, you might not have all of these directories.)

-* O3DE engine source: `C:\o3de`
-* Installed O3DE engine (containing pre-built SDK engine binaries): `C:\o3de-install`
-* New project name and location: `C:\o3de-projects\MyProject`
-* Package directory (created during [setup from GitHub](/docs/welcome-guide/setup/setup-from-github/#build-the-engine)): `C:\o3de-packages`

 To start a project based on the standard template, complete the following steps.